RogueShadow/run-for-fun/README.md

 https://opengameart.org/content/platformer-jumping-sounds

+Builds just as well for web as desktop.
+No changes needed.

 Troubleshooting notes:

 If you have unusually low fps, try disconnecting any gamepad, especially if it's a ps5 with remote play.
 For reasons.
 Leave a comment if this actually happened to you.
 No, I don't even use gamepads, it's just something with the engine...